B.S. (Political Science), University of Oregon, 1982

 The Whole of Mexico: Reimagining a Post-War United States

-Book Chapter, The Chronicles of Immigration Law, in Accidental Historian: The Michael Olivas Reader, editor Ediberto Roman and Kevin Johnson (forthcoming 2015 Carolina Academic Press)
+The Chronicles of Immigration Law, in Law Professor and Accidental Historian: The Scholarship of Michael Olivas, editor Ediberto Roman and Kevin Johnson (2017, Carolina Academic Press)

 The Latina/o Influence on U.S. Politics: Reality and Potential, in 21st Century Dynamics of Multiculturalism: Beyond Post-Racial America, editor Martin Guevara Urbina (Charles C. Thomas, 2014)